slmcrae/forensics/README.md

 # Forecasting Utilization Rates for the Victoria Police Forensic Services Centre

-### Abstract
+### Overview

 The Victoria Police Forensic Services Centre maintains a database that contains the case numbers of samples that have been submitted for forensic testing along with their associated offence categories.
 Different types of offense categories typically require the services of different sectors of the centre.

 The purpose of this project was to forecast the workloads of the different forensic service sectors.
 To achieve this, it was assumed that the offense category was equivalent to the business sector.
 Utilization rates were calculated by dividing the number of cases in the Forensic Services Centre database with the total number of cases in Victoria.

 Forecast models were produced using SAS procedures.
-PROC ARIMA produces ARIMA and seasonal ARIMA models.

 ### Data Overview